climbingandcoding/engi-1331-matlab/README.md

 'MasteryAssignments' contains helpful information for the ENGI 1331 Mastery Assignments.

 'PracticeProblems' contains 40 practice problems covering all the topics taught in ENGI 1331.

+'WorkshopContent' contains 16 weeks worth of custom content from the Fall 2022 ENGI 1331 Workshop.